 Gary assists business owners with selecting benefit packages that fit into their budgets and provide the needed coverage to protect themselves, employees and families.
 He teams with other professionals to sponsor a comprehensive seminar series to educate Business Owners in the 10 important areas of running a successful business.
 With his extensive experience in the divorce process from his own personal case that resulted in a ruling from the California Supreme Court, Gary helps educate members of the community on the ins and outs of the divorce process through monthly seminars.
 Gary is also available to assist clients and attorneys through the divorce proceedings.
 He helps clients prepare and analyze their financial picture to help ensure an equitable financial settlement now and into the future.

 Gary holds a Bachelor of Science degree from the University of CA Davis.
-He holds the Chartered Financial Consultant (ChFC) through The American College, the Certified Divorce Financial Analysts™ (CDFA®) certification and is an active member of the Institute for Divorce Financial Analysts (IDFA™) and the National Association of Insurance and Financial Advisors (NAIFA).
-He’s Chairperson of the Collaborative Practice of the East Bay, (CPEB) and serves on the boards of both the Police and Fire Fallen Heroes and National Association of Remodelers, Inc (NARI).
+He holds the Chartered Financial Consultant (ChFC) through The American College, the Certified Divorce Financial Analysts™ (CDFA®) certification, and is an active member of the Institute for Divorce Financial Analysts (IDFA™) and the National Association of Insurance and Financial Advisors (NAIFA).
+He is the Chairperson of the Collaborative Practice of the East Bay, (CPEB) and serves on the boards of both the Police and Fire Fallen Heroes and National Association of Remodelers, Inc (NARI).
 In addition, Gary is a Life and Qualifying member of the Million Dollar Roundtable (MDRT).
 On a personal note, Gary’s obtained the rank of Eagle Scout, God and Country and Order of the Arrow and is a member of the National Eagle Scout Association.

 Gary holds CA Insurance license, 0541216 and is a Registered Representative and Investment Advisor Representative of Securian Financial Services, Inc. Member FINRA/SIPC.
 3 Waters Park Drive, Suite 115, San Mateo, CA 99403, 800-350-4500.
 The LaMusga Co.
 Is independently owned and operated.

 Financial Advisors do not provide specific tax/legal advice and this information should not be considered as such.
 You should always consult your tax/legal advisor regarding your own specific tax/legal situation.
 DOFU 1-2019